 - Tethers must all be at least 12 feet long and have swivels on both ends.

 If you were attacked and injured by a dangerous dog because his owner failed to adhere to these regulations, you could be entitled to compensation.
+Our personal injury lawyers in Indianapolis are ready to help you.
 Call Hensley Legal Group today for a free consultation, or contact us online.